devh2t/MuziMeet/README.md

 ### Description

-- **Moon Meet** is a social media platform including a chatting feature.
+- **Moon Meet** is a social media of music event platform including a chatting feature,
-- **Moon Meet** is a platform formed with Mobile Android App.
+- **Moon Meet** is a platform formed with Mobile Android App & iOS
-- **Moon Meet** is licensed under the GNU GPL License 3.0.
-- **Moon Meet** is an open source project means that anyone can see, change, get the source code and can contribute to make this project more better.
-- **Moon Meet** is nothing without its contributors, so let's contribute together to make it alive!

 ### Screenshots